2009–10 UEFA Champions League: Group stage

 The draw for the group stage was held at the Grimaldi Forum in Monaco on 27 August 2009.
 A total of 32 teams were drawn into eight groups of four.
 Teams were divided into four pots, based on their club coefficient.
 Clubs from the same pot or the same association cannot be drawn into the same group.

 In each group, teams played against each other home-and-away.
 The matchdays were 15–16 September, 29–30 September, 20–21 October, 3–4 November, 24–25 November, and 8–9 December 2009.
 The top two in each group advanced to the knockout phase, and the third-placed teams entered the round of 32 of the 2009–10 UEFA Europa League.

-Based on Article 7.06 in the UEFA regulations, if two or more teams are equal on points on completion of the group matches, the following criteria are applied to determine the rankings:
+Based on Article 7.06 in the UEFA regulations, if two or more teams were equal on points on completion of the group matches, the following criteria were applied to determine the rankings: